GoogleBlueTeam/inventory-app/README.md

-# inventory-app
+Blue team's Inventory App!
-A full-stack application to track your inventory
+This is a full-stack application that tracks items, with the feature to add and update items!

 ## Getting Started